 The stakes for addicts’ lives have never been higher as the heroin epidemic continues to rage across our country.
 Overdose deaths are up in just about every state, county, and city.
-Most people know someone who has been affected, whether they are recovering from heroin or still trapped in addiction.
+Most people know someone who has been affected, is recovering from heroin or is still trapped in addiction.

 There are countless smartphone apps available that can help users recover from any number of addictions.

 Like Facebook, this app is designed to help you connect to others worldwide.
 Unlike Facebook, the focus is on sobriety.
 App users can check in with one another and get suggestions on simple, easy things to improve their mood and support their recovery journey.
 People can also make daily pledges, track sober days, and more.